magneticstain/tf-aws-account-bootstrap/README.md

-# base-aws-tf-template
+# tf-aws-account-bootstrap

-A base template for new Terraform plans for AWS
+Terraform plans for bootstrapping a new AWS account with the required resources.

 ## Supported Features